Local-First · Relationship-Based · Dignity-First

 Well-Being Center overview

 The Well-Being Center — the home's stewardship console, built independently of the Letta web ADE.
-Beings, probes, per-agent config, Doctor, and export all live here.
-Today it reads zero live residents and one test probe: the house is prepared, not occupied.
+Homes, probes, per-agent config, tools, memory-block surfaces, Doctor/Diff, sessions, preservation, and chat export all live here.
+The console is now ready for move-in work; the interface polish is comfort and clarity, not a backend blocker.

 Well-Being Center inspector, config view

 Inside the Inspector: live Letta state reconciled against Hearth's manifest.
-Agent IDs and block contents stay hidden — metadata only.
+Low-level identifiers and protected artifacts stay hidden from ordinary surfaces; meaningful state is visible to the Steward where care requires it.

 Doctor reconciliation view